 Hi, I am Gene!

-Gene Ting-Chun Kao is an architectural designer and a prolific programmer who specialises in the field of computational design, digital fabrication and visual computing in computer science.
+Gene is a designer, researcher and programmer who specialises in computational design, digital fabrication in architecture and visual computing in computer science.

-From 2013 to 2014, Gene worked as a research and teaching assistant at the Digital Design & Fabrication LAB (CCC Lab), Dept. of Architecture, Tamkang University under the supervision of Professor Chen Chen-Cheng.
-From 2016 to 2018 he was a software developer at Ed.
-Züblin AG / Strabag AG where he focused on research & development, innovation and software development for various construction and national research projects.
+From 2013 to 2014, Gene worked as a research and teaching assistant at the Digital Design & Fabrication LAB (CCC Lab), Tamkang University, under the supervision of Prof. Chen Chen-Cheng.
+From 2016 to 2018, he was a software developer at Ed.
+Züblin AG / Strabag AG and focused on research & development, innovation and software development for various construction and national wise research projects.

 Gene is a PhD candidate at the Institute of Technology in Architecture at ETH Zurich, where he is a research assistant in the Block Research Group and NCCR Digital Fabrication.
-Gene is also a CAS student in Visual Computing, Computer Science at ETH Zurich.
+He is supervised by Prof. Philippe Block and co-supervised by Prof. Stelian Coros.